behardja/pt-sizing-calculator/README.md

    field.
 The estimator does the burndown × QPS math on its end; this app only collects raw counts.

-> Tip: the input card has a ** Run Model to est. Outputs** button.
-One click
-> calls `generateContent` with your staged input and back-fills A3–A6 from
-> `usageMetadata`, so you don't have to find representative output samples
-> yourself.

 ## Requirements